Marvellordz/50-Days-of-Code/README.md

 # Day 14: Words censorer
 This program censors words (sentences) for profane words and censor them.
 To get this working, you need to install the following package:
 ***pip install better_profanity***

+# Day 15: Phone Details

+This program retrieves basic info of a phone number for you, such as Carrier agent, country, timezone etc. To use this you need to install the following packages.
+***pip install phonenumbers***